arabold/serverless-export-env/README.md

 ```

 So far, all this works out of the box when being deployed, without the need for this plugin.
 However, if you try to run the above code locally using `sls invoke local` or `sls offline start`, the `TABLE_NAME` environment variable will not be initialized properly.
 This is where the _Serverless Export Env Plugin_ comes in.
 It automatically resolves [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) like `Ref` and `Fn::ImportValue` and initializes your local environment properly.

-The _Serverless Export Env Plugin_ supports two main use cases:

-1. When added to the `plugins` section of your `serverless.yml` without any additional configuration, it will automatically hook into the `sls invoke local` and `sls offline start` (see [Serverless Offline Plugin](https://github.com/dherault/serverless-offline)) and resolve your environment variables.
-2. Invoke `sls export-env` from command line to generate a `.env` file on your local filesystem.
-Then use a library such as [dotenv](https://www.npmjs.com/package/dotenv) to import it into your code.

 ### Supported instrinsic functions